collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### Should You Use a Different Workflow?

-* Which workflow is "best"?
-Depends on what you are trying to accomplish.
-* Some developers have passionate views about this topic (see comment threads)
+### Workflow Decisions

+Some projects will involve both a master and develop branch.
+For example, a mission critical project with a high volume of users is likely to use a develop branch and stage updates before going live.

+If you choose to use a develop branch:
+* In addition to the master branch, create the develop branch
+* Choose a default branch (can be changed)

 <!--
-Should Your Project Use a Develop Branch?

-# Making Workflow Decisions

 Setting the default branch
 "The default branch is considered the base branch in your repository, against which all pull requests and code commits are automatically made, unless you specify a different branch"
 The default branch is the base branch and will be master, unless you specify otherwise Set the default (base branch) under branches tab- against which all pull requests and code commits are automatically made- master branch by default

 - [ ] Look at an example of master only versus master/develop, production/staging
-- [ ] Decide a workflow
-- [ ] If will have both master and develop branch, choose default branch

 * Are you going to have both master and development branches? (master only or master/develop as production/staging)
-* If you have both, which will be your default branch? (base against which future pull requests and commits will be made)
+* default branch? (base against which future pull requests and commits will be made) -->
-* Default branch can be changed
--->

-Some projects will involve both a master and develop branch.
-For example, a mission critical project with a high volume of users is likely to use a develop branch and staging to gate-keep updates before going live.
-Use the workflow that is right for the projects.
-They all have pros and cons.

-If you choose to use a develop branch:
-* In addition to the master branch, create the develop branch
-* Choose a default branch

-If you want to know much more about this, see: A Successful Git Branching Model.

 </td></tr>